 1/ UN peacekeeping operations have changed considerably in recent years:

 The Department of Peacekeeping Operations (DPKO) and the Department of Field Support (DFS) manage 16 peacekeeping operations and one special political mission (Afghanistan).
 There are a further 12 political and peacebuilding operations managed by the Department of Political Affairs, including a mission in Iraq.
 DFS was created in 2007 (by General Assembly resolution 61/279) following proposals by the Secretary General to restructure DPKO and establish a separate department to strengthen the organizational capacity of the UN to manage the growing number of peacekeeping operations.

-As of 31 October 2013, 119 countries were contributing troops to PKOs.
-Fourteen countries each provide more than 2,000 soldiers for peacekeeping operations.
+As of 31 December 2013, 120 countries were contributing troops to PKOs.
+Fifteen countries each provide more than 2,000 soldiers for peacekeeping operations.
 Among them, the Indian subcontinent is by far the greatest contributor of troops, providing more than 30,000 peacekeepers, a third of the total number.
 Pakistan, Bangladesh, India, and Ethiopia are the four leading contributors.
-As of 31 October 2013, France ranked 26th, (Second European contributor and second largest contributor among the permanent members of the Security Council behind China) with a total of 959 personnel deployed in 8 missions (mostly in Lebanon, UNIFIL).
+As of 31 December 2013, France ranked 26th, (Second European contributor and second largest contributor among the permanent members of the Security Council behind China) with a total of 952 personnel deployed in 8 missions (mostly in Lebanon, UNIFIL).
 Six francophone states – France, Senegal, Burkina Faso, Morocco, Niger and Benin – are among the major contributors.
 (See the table of contributions by Member States to the PKOs on the UN website).

 — In terms of their complexity: